Line-up of the Aviators Battalion at Mirafiori

 The first Aviators Battalion

 Activity on the new airfield of Mirafiori was steadily increasing.
 It soon hosted all of Turin’s aviation, including that of the Army, following the publication on the 27th of June 1912 of the law No. 698, which saw the creation of the 1st Aviators Battalion in Turin with effect from the 1st of July 1912.
-The Battalion consisted of three Squadrons and a maintenance element known as:
+The Battalion consisted of three Squadrons, those of Mirafiori, Venaria Reale and San Francesco al Campo, in addition to those already operating in the war of Libia.
+The Aviator's Battalion was also provided with a technical section known as:

 Time would reveal the importance of the DTAM.
 At that time, Turin was home to the largest concentration of aviation industries in Italy and the DTAM was assigned the task of evaluating the designs proposed by those companies who wanted to provide aircraft to the Army and of monitoring that the actual orders for military aircraft were performed with scrupulous adherence to the designs and used only the specified materials.
 It was an early version of “quality control”.